Much of the fighting of the Pacific War took place

 tropical rain forests.

 Jungles were terrible places for both the Japanese and the Allies to live and fight.
 When temperatures rose above 100° and the humidity was near 100%, even the slightest exertion would rapidly lead to heat exhaustion.
-The constant moisture quickly corroded metal, rotted leather and cloth, and reduced the resistance of human skin to a variety of diseases.
+The constant moisture quickly corroded metal, rotted leather and cloth, and reduced the resistance of human skin to infection.
 It was almost impossible to live off the land, since edible crops or animals were rarely to be found.
 Giant insects and dangerous animals seemed to be everywhere.
 But the biggest challenge may have been the abundance of tropical diseases, some of which still have no names in Western medical lexicons.

 Although all jungle was characterized by abundant vegetation and high rainfall, the underlying terrain was highly variable.
 In flat regions like most of Sumatra or the New Guinea coast, poor drainage produced vast swamps that multiplied the misery of the troops.
 Terrain suitable for airfield construction existed only where fossil riverbeds of sand or gravel washed down from higher terrain provided a more stable base.
 Such terrain was particularly suitable for the growth of kunai grass, which was both a useful marker and a noisome hindrance to development: The very tall leaves (up to 10 feet or 3 meters) had razor-sharp edges.
 Where drainage was better, as in the rougher terrain characterizing most of the Solomon Islands, the soil was laterite, a kind of heavily leached soil poor in clay that often made an acceptable base for construction.
 Jungle was also found overlying fossil coral reefs, which hindered entrenchment and whose rough surface quickly destroyed foot gear.
 Ironically, while fossil reefs were impervious to entrenching tools, they were riddled with caves that were excellent as the basis of more elaborate field works constructed using heavier equipment, and the Japanese built almost impenetrable fortifications in places like Biak and Peleliu.